xh/hoist-core/README.md

 #### Feedback

-:speech_balloon: A simple model is also included for collecting and storing feedback (in the form of simple messages) submitted by end-users directly from the application.
+💬 A simple model is also included for collecting and storing feedback (in the form of simple messages) submitted by end-users directly from the application.
 A `FeedbackService` fires a similar event and is listened to by a built-in service that will email out report notifications.